-Butler Hospital, affiliated with Alpert Medical School of Brown University, is the first of 60 clinical trial sites in the U.S. to begin administering an investigational drug to test a new way to prevent the memory loss associated with Alzheimer's disease (AD) in adults who may be at higher risk for developing the disease, but who have no symptoms.
+Butler Hospital, affiliated with The of Brown University, is the first of 60 clinical trial sites in the U.S. to begin administering an investigational drug to test a new way to prevent the memory loss associated with Alzheimer's disease (AD) in adults who may be at higher risk for developing the disease, but who have no symptoms.
 The study seeks to enroll 1,000 adults between the ages of 65 to 85 at trial sites across the United States, as well as Canada and Australia.
 Butler Hospital is actively seeking volunteers in this age range who have normal memory function.

-Called 'the Anti-Amyloid Treatment in Asymptomatic Alzheimer's study--or the A4 study--participants will test whether a new investigational antibody treatment can slow memory loss associated with AD.
+Called the Anti-Amyloid Treatment in Asymptomatic Alzheimer's study, or the A4 study, participants will test whether a new investigational antibody treatment can slow memory loss associated with AD.
 The development of amyloid plaques in the brain has been linked to AD.

 More than 5.3 million Americans suffer from Alzheimer's disease, and every 70 seconds, another person develops the illness.
 In Rhode Island, 22,000 people are currently living with Alzheimer's.
-Finding a cure is considered a pressing need by area aging experts, as well as local AD patients and their caretakers and loved ones.
+Finding a cure is considered a pressing need by area aging experts, as well as local AD patients, their caretakers and loved ones.
 While there is no cure for AD, the goal of the A4 study is to test a targeted investigational treatment to determine whether it can prevent or delay Alzheimer's-related memory loss.

-"This study is relevant to many people in our community and is an entirely new approach to Alzheimer's disease research," said Dr. Stephen Salloway, Principal Investigator at Butler Hospital.
+"This study is relevant to many people in our community and is an entirely new approach to Alzheimer's disease research," said Dr. Stephen Salloway, principal investigator at Butler Hospital.
 "Our team is committed to the fight against Alzheimer's, but we cannot succeed without the public stepping forward as volunteers.
 We need people from all walks of life to sign up now."

 Butler Hospital is looking for study participants ages 65 to 85 who live in or near Rhode Island and southeastern New England who may be at risk for memory loss due to Alzheimer's disease, but have no outward signs of the disease.
 Physicians and researchers will use an imaging test called a PET scan to determine whether a potential participant has evidence of an elevated level of amyloid plaque in the brain.
 The study will last for approximately three years, and participants will be required to visit the clinical research site once a month.